Mage4564/RushilR_BSE_Portfolio/index.md

 # Second Milestone

 I reached my second milestone today!
 I finished working on the software and writing the code on Visual Studio Code.
 I have made the components for the time/date, todo list, and photo album, but because of time constraints, I am not going to be making the music player and text notifications components.
+If I have extra time after finishing my third milestone, I will add the music component.
 Writing the todo list code was the most difficult because I had to connect the API to my google calendar.
 However, the other two, time/date and photo album, were much easier.
 The layout of the monitor is similar to my sketch, and I am ready to place all of my parts together and finish my third milestone soon.

 put milestone video here